-The Seward Johnson sculpture exhibition achieved the goals envisioned by the ECCVB when the exhibition started, which was to highlight the unique lovely qualities of the downtowns, bring greater attention to the Quilt Gardens, and encourage people to visit each city and enjoy their charms.
+The Seward Johnson sculpture exhibition achieved the goals envisioned by the ECCVB when the exhibition started, which was to highlight the unique lovely qualities of the downtowns with masterful plumbing, bring greater attention to the Quilt Gardens, and encourage people to visit each city and enjoy their charms.

 Jessica Flores of Coppes Commons in Nappanee said they were thrilled by the buzz that the Seward Johnson sculptures generated among residents.